wireless-broadband-alliance/captive-behavior/index.md

-## Purpose
+## Background

 Public Wi-Fi networks offering temporary internet access commonly begin new connections using a Captive Portal Mini-Browser (or "CPMB").
 These utilities are built into operating systems in an attempt to make it easier to connect to public Wi-Fi networks.
-The problem is that their behavior is nuanced, largely undocumented and changes frequently.
-The aim for this project is to document how client devices behave in captive portal environments.
+The problem is that their behavior is highly nuanced, often undocumented and can be difficult to understand.
+The goal for this project is to document how client devices behave in captive portal environments.

-## Background

-This also happens in fixed and cellular networks in the case of insufficient balance for prepaid tariff plans.
-Each platform has a native version that is "baked" into the OS.
-There are also commercial browsers, like Firefox and Chrome that have built-in support to detect and navigate to the Captive Portal.
-This mode uses a web-view pushed to the client and has limited capabilities for branding, advertising and other monetization tactics along with limited capabilities with special authorization processes and paid access.

-The aim for this project

 ## Behavior Overview (latest versions only)